JoshuaOliphant/face_shaper/README.md

 ## Limitations

-- Men's faces only
 - Requires clear, front-facing photos
 - Good lighting recommended
 - Face should not be obscured by accessories
 - Maximum file size: 10MB
 - Supported formats: JPG, PNG, GIF

-## License

-This project is licensed under the MIT License - see the LICENSE file for details.

 ## Acknowledgments

+- [Goodman's Barber Lounge](https://goodmansbarberlounge.com/) for male face shape analysis criteria
+- [Headcurve](https://headcurve.com/) for female face shape analysis criteria
 - Anthropic for the Claude Vision API
 - FastAPI team for the excellent framework
 - HTMX team for simplified frontend interactions
 - Tailwind CSS team for the styling framework

+## License

+This project is licensed under the MIT License - see the LICENSE file for details.

 ## Support